arXiv/arxiv-docs/help/policies/code_of_conduct.md

 Policies related to moderators:

-- All of the above plus the moderator guidelines and policies link from moderator user accounts.
+- All of the above, plus the moderator guidelines and policies linked from moderator user accounts.

 Policies related to arXiv staff: